JK-Rolling/DuinoI2C_ESP/esp8266/README.md

 ## Reconfigure DuinoI2C_ESP
 In case the field entered in previous WiFi Manager page changed, you may do the following to re-enter the setup page.

-- Press and release the ESP8266 reset button consecutively 3 times within 3 seconds (the duration may varies).
+- Press and release the ESP8266 reset button consecutively 3 times with 3 seconds gap in between (the duration may varies).
 OR
 - Erase the flash and re-upload the `.bin` file.

 ## Unlock Key